Backwater butterfly ray

-The backwater butterfly ray, butterfly ray, diamond ray, or short-tailed ray (Gymnura natalensis) is a species of chondrichthyan fish in the family Gymnuridae.
-It is found off the coasts of Mozambique, Namibia, South Africa, possibly Kenya, and possibly Tanzania.
-Its natural habitats are open seas, shallow seas, estuarine waters, and coastal saline lagoons.
+The backwater butterfly ray, butterfly ray, diamond ray, or short-tailed ray (Gymnura natalensis) is a species of chondrichthyan fish in the family Gymnuridae (butterfly rays).
+It is found off the coasts of Mozambique, Namibia, South Africa, and may also be found off the coasts of Kenya and Tanzania as well.
+This species' natural habitats are open seas, shallow seas, estuarine waters, and coastal saline lagoons.
 It is threatened by habitat loss, though it was considered common from 1940s-1960s.